vvzen/MACA/end-1-term-projects/pfa1/idea-1/README.md

     ![python-script](python_script.png)

 2. The **generative_bot_stx_pfa1** is the actual openframeworks project used to generate the final image.
 Why openframeworks?
-Because it gives us much more control.
+Because it gives me much more control.
 The app loads up the **words_frequency_score.json** file and feeds the contained words into a boids simulation.
 Basically it just creates a B/W image (fbo) made of all the words (in white) against a (black) bg, then creates another fbo where the boids simulation happens.
 The boids will have **"fear"** of the white pixels in the B/W fbo, and this will lead to the boids bouncing inside the letters and then finally exiting from them.
 In order to run the project on your machine, you must do the openframeworks magic..